 Is it safe to simply repair (and not replace)?

 An auto glass technician will be more than happy to come out and inspect the damage to your windshield or windows.
 In the case of small cracks or chips, it is virtually always safe to simply repair the damage and keep your existing windshield.
 If the crack is less than six inches in all directions, then the repair process will be sound.
-Only if the damage is large or extends in multiple directions may the windshield need to be replaced.
+Only if the damage is large or extends in multiple directions may the windshield repair need to be done.
 The key to saving your auto glass is to catch the damage early, have the area treated with a powerful resin and prevent any cracks from spreading from that point in the future.

 What do I do if the crack is huge?

 In the event your windshield has been struck with something that left a huge, running crack, then you will most likely require an auto glass replacement job.
 This means that the entire sheet of glass is removed from the vehicle and replaced with a brand new, OEE solution.
 Because glass provides so much strength to the vehicle in an accident, a large crack can wind up compromising the strength of the windshield – even if it were to be repaired.
 This process usually takes a few hours from start to finish, and that includes the time that is needed for the windshield to cure before driving.